 COVID-19 in Arkansas

-The COVID-19 continues to affect people in our state.
-ACHI will provide updates and insights on emerging COVID-19-related issues.
+COVID-19 continues to affect people in our state.
+ACHI will provide updates and insights on emerging and related issues.

 Combating COVID-19 Misinformation

-In November 2022, Twitter ended its enforcement and monitoring policies against COVID-19 misinformation.
-In light of this decision — amid evolving COVID-19 variants and the unknown impact of long COVID on millions of Americans and tens of thousands of Arkansans — ACHI is redoubling its commitment to combating misinformation regarding COVID-19 treatment and prevention.
+Amid evolving COVID-19 variants and the unknown impact of long COVID on millions of Americans and tens of thousands of Arkansans, ACHI is redoubling its commitment to combating misinformation regarding COVID-19 treatment and prevention.

 • National Institutes of Health (NIH) Advisory COVID-19 Treatment Panel